scverse/scvi-tools/docs/release_notes/index.md

 -   Fix bug in {class}`scvi.module.SCANVAE` where classifier probabilities were interpreted as logits.
 This is backwards compatible as loading older models will use the old code path {pr}`2301`.
+-   scvi.criticism allows running metrics on a subset of the full adata set by also subsetting model.adata.

 #### Changed